gabrieldrn/Java-Maze-Solver/README.md

-Changing the solving cardinal order
+Changing the shift order
 ------
-To change the order the solvers will use to test squares, use
+To change the shift order the solvers will use to test squares, use
 ```Java
 char[] order = {'W', 'E', 'N', 'S'};
 myMaze.setOrder(order);